1Hive/wiki-gardens/background/garden-framework.md

 ## **Community Covenant \(to encode values\)**

-The second pillar of a Garden is the community covenant.<sup>[2](garden-framework.md#notes)</sup> You can think of it as a constitution or **decentralised social contract** of sorts.
+The second pillar of a Garden is the community covenant.<sup>[**2**](garden-framework.md#notes)</sup> You can think of it as a constitution or **decentralised social contract** of sorts.

 On a practical level, a covenant is a document, stored on [IPFS](https://hackmd.io/KCS70fPRR9O0iXOLYCzK1w?view), which explains what a DAO is about in plain English.
 It establishes values, rules, and customs.
 And is used to protect the DAO from malicious actors _without_ sacrificing the agency of its members.
+It should be designed as an essential resource in moments of conflict and contextual reference for jurors (Keepers) to rule on a challenged proposal that has been escalated to court (Celeste).

 The key idea here is that a covenant allows an organisation’s actions to be governed by a subjective set of rules; rules which are either impossible to encode into smart contracts, or which would otherwise result in a complicated and slow-moving organization.